guoqi123/oncodrive/README.md

 	$ sudo apt-get install python-virtualenv

 If you are on *Windows* and don’t have the *easy_install* command, you must install it first.
-Check the *pip* and *distribute* on Windows section for more information about how to do that.
+Check the *pip* and *distribute* on *Windows* section for more information about how to do that.
-Once you have it installed, run the same commands as above, but without the sudo prefix.
+Once you have it installed, run the same commands as above, but without the *sudo* prefix.

-Once you have virtualenv installed, just fire up a shell and create your own environment.
+Once you have *virtualenv* installed, just fire up a shell and create your own environment.

 	$ virtualenv env

 Now, whenever you want to work on a project, you only have to activate the corresponding environment.
-On OS X and Linux, do the following:
+On *OS X* and *Linux*, do the following:

 	$ source env/bin/activate

-If you are a Windows user, the following command is for you:
+If you are a *Windows* user, the following command is for you:

 	$ env\scripts\activate

-Either way, you should now be using your virtualenv (notice how the prompt of your shell has changed to show the active environment).
+Either way, you should now be using your *virtualenv* (notice how the prompt of your shell has changed to show the active environment).

-Now you can just enter the following commands to get the OncodriveCLUST dependencies installed in your virtualenv:
+Now you can just enter the following commands to get the OncodriveCLUST dependencies installed in your *virtualenv*:

 	(env) $ pip install -U distribute
 	(env) $ pip install -U numpy==1.6.1